whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-23-Beauty-DNA-Subscription-Box-September-2015-Review.md

 <DD>Full Size 125ml, Value $24</DD>
 </DL>

 <p>I've never heard of this brand before.
 It's a finishing product that's supposed to transform dull, dry hair to shiny, smooth and healthy.
 I like that it can be used on both damp or dry hair.
 I used it this morning after towel drying my hair and just let it air dry after.
-The scent is quite pleasant, sweet and refreshing.
+The scent is sweet and refreshing and application with the spray was even, but there were times where the product leaked on my hand instead of spraying it on my hair.
 So for the results, I did notice smoother and shinier hair which is great for my frizzy and dry ends.
-Great product!</p>
+I think I need to use it more often to see how it compares to my other leave-in conditioners.</p>

 <br>